alarsen28/cis106/weeklyReports/wr6/wr6.md

 ## Wild Cards.
 Wildcard represents letters and characters used to specify a file name for searches.
 The importance of wildcard would be that:
-1. YOu can use a wildcard to get a long lst of all files in the current directory starting with "new"
+1. You can use a wildcard to get a long lst of all files in the current directory starting with "new"
 2. Move or delete a group of files
 3. Create files and directories quicker.